Are you planning on buying a book to help you prep for SAT Writing?

 If you are a mid-range or high-range scorer, start out with reading through the Introduction and Writing sections in the Black Book (apart from the explanations to questions in the Official SAT Study Guide).
 This will help you get in the correct mindset to approach the test and is good to build general strategy.

 Take a practice Writing test from The Official SAT Study Guide and score it.
-Make a note of each question you got wrong or had to guess for.
-Mark down which section it was in (Improving Sentences, Identifying Errors, or Improving Paragraphs) and also what grammar concept it was testing.
-To do this, you can either use the appendix in Meltzer’s book, or you can use the explanations for The Official SAT Study Guide that can be found online.
+Make a note of each question you got wrong or had to guess on.
+Mark down which broad type of question it is (Grammar or Rhetorical) and also what specific concept it was testing.
+To do this, you can either use the appendix in Meltzer's book, or you can use the explanations for The Official SAT Study Guide that can be found online.

 (Note that if you have chosen to use a book that includes a diagnostic test, you can use that instead and the answer explanations may make understanding your mistakes a lot easier!)